I’ve also produced 100+ freelance stories for The New York Times; here’s one of them, third-most-emailed of that day’s

-If you’d prefer individual coaching, I’m happy to work with you by phone, email or Skype, with many satisfied clients from Australia, New Zealand, Canada, the U.S. and Europe.
+I also coach individually by phone, email or Skype, with many satisfied clients from Australia, New Zealand, Canada, the U.S. and Europe.
 Please email me at email@example.com; $225/hour with a one-hour minimum.

 Six of my posts have been Freshly Pressed; here’s the most recent, about why we need to say thank you.

 Of course, everything written on this site is copyright; links are fine, anything else requires my explicit permission!

 My newest book, a memoir, is about working in an upscale suburban mall for The North Face.
 It’s an honest and highly-detailed look into the nation’s third largest industry.
 You can read a sample of it here, and buy it here.
 Of course, it’s also available as an e-book.